4th-earth/site-fourth-earth/site-raw/content.md

 - **Narrative over simulation.** Players SHOULD be able to focus on creating engaging stories without strictly replicating reality.
 - **Flow over grinding.** Players SHOULD be able to get lost in their story and actions without performing repetitive tasks.
 - **Power ceilings over threat escalation.** Saved the town, saved the country, saved the world, saved the universe, what next?
 Having 50 percent of a Character's life force drained in one shot is the same whether their life force is 10 or 100.
-- **Progressive disclosure over saturation.** Players SHOULD be able to enter a story having never read the rules or specification and learn as they go.
+- **Progressive disclosure over saturation.** Players SHOULD be able to enter a story having never read the specification and learn as they go.

 ## Difficulty Rating

-The Difficulty Rating is the Action mechanic for [Characters](#characters) to interact with the [Setting](#setting) and other Characters.

 Character Actions consist of the following, minimal, list of activities: